Updated: Apr 10, 2019

 Ultimately it’s not about creativity.
 It’s about putting together a promotion that will successfully meet your objectives.

-First thing is, we need to know what you want your clients to do when they get the promotional item, because coming up with something to give away is easy as long as that something brings a return back to you.
+First thing, we need to know what you want your clients to do when they get the promotional item, because coming up with something to give away is easy as long as that something brings a return back to you.

 Be aware that there is a fundamental difference between a giveaway and a promotion.
 Many believe that they are the same thing but that is far from the truth.
 A giveaway does not establish any objectives up front.
 You order an item, you give it away and that is it!
-It is common that most people do not understand the difference between a promotion and a giveaway.
-And it’s OK if you do understand the difference, after all, this is not the business you are in, we are.
+And it’s OK if you don't understand the difference, after all, this is not the business you are in, we are.

 We can get you anything you want to give out to your clients.
-But before we do that, we need to know exactly what you would like the promotion to accomplish.
-If the items you buy from us do not accomplish exactly a specific benefit for your company, then you will have very little reason to ever order again and the same will be true of your customers.
-We need to know exactly what you want the promotional product to do.
+But before we do that, we need to know exactly what you would like the promotional product to accomplish.
+If the items you buy from us do not meet your company's objectives, then you will have very little reason to ever order again from us and the same may be true of your customers.
 Yes, the promotional product has to accomplish SOMETHING!
 Ask questions, get a quote, get ideas!

 A promotional item should do one of three things